 Peer-to-Peer Event Distribution

-When a region or entry operation is performed, Geode distributes the associated events in the distributed system according to system and cache configurations.
+When a region or entry operation is performed, Geode distributes the associated events in the cluster according to system and cache configurations.

 A distributed operation follows this sequence in a partitioned region: